The growing popularity of Una Una is visible from its expansion that now includes a third outlet in VivoCity.

 At the same time, this method keeps the inside soft and spongy, creating a well-balanced unagi.

-Among the must-have items on the menu is the Hitsumabushi ($12.80 onwards).
-Una Una gives utmost importance to sourcing premium quality unagi to make this Nagoya speciality.
+Among the must-have items on the menu is the Hitsumabushi, in which premium quality unagi is sourced to make this Nagoya speciality.

 Eating it traditionally involves dividing the contents of the bowl into four parts.
 Then, you enjoy the first part on its own, appreciating the flavours of the cooked meats with rice.
 To the second part, add various condiments, like nori, scallions, lime juice, or wasabi.